Nokia E71

-The Nokia E71 is a smartphone introduced in May 2008 from the Eseries range with a QWERTY keyboard targeting business users worldwide.
-It runs on Symbian OS v9.2, with a Series 60 3rd Edition, second generation Feature Pack 1.
+The Nokia E71 is a smartphone introduced on 8 May 2008 from Nokia's Eseries range with a QWERTY keyboard targeting business users worldwide.
+It runs on Symbian OS v9.2, with a S60 3rd Edition, second generation Feature Pack 1 interface.
 The Nokia E71 succeeded the Nokia E61/61i models, building on the base design and form factor but enhancing on the feature set.

-The Nokia E71 was well received and highly popular, often considered to be one of Nokia's finest devices.
+The Nokia E71 was well received and highly popular, described as a "cult classic" and often considered to be one of Nokia's finest ever devices.
 It was superseded by the Nokia E72 in 2009.